A Samsung Galaxy S9 Review That’s Mostly Pictures Of Dogs

 I’ve been testing the Samsung Galaxy S9+ for about a week now.
 The work of a reviewer involves repeatedly saying, “Actually, THIS phone is now the best phone,” if the new device is an improvement over its predecessor, as they almost always are.
 The Galaxy S9+ is no different.

-Like all of the new phone releases this past year, the Samsung Galaxy S9+ is just... another good new phone.
+Like all of the new phone releases this past year, the Samsung Galaxy S9+ is just...another good new phone.
 The S9+ has the Note 8’s camera, and it’s packaged in last year’s S8+ design.
 It’s got just enough newness to be better than last year’s Galaxy S8 model, but it is ultimately not *that* different from what came before it.
 Generally speaking, if you liked last year’s Samsung phones, you will certainly like this year’s Samsung phone.
 And that may be precisely why you don’t need to upgrade your perfectly fine, slightly older phone to get this newer, slightly better phone.

-If you want to see all of the new features the Galaxy S9 and S9+ has to offer, check out this post, a ~spec~ rundown you can dive into that has numbers and percentages.
+If you want to see all of the new features the Galaxy S9 and S9+ have to offer, check out this post: a ~spec~ rundown you can dive into that has numbers and percentages.
 This review, in contrast, is about how it feels to live with the S9+.
 And also dogs.

-There are actually two models, a larger 6.2-inch Galaxy S9+ for people who like to take pictures and/or look at their screens, and a smaller 5.8-inch Galaxy S9, for people who have smaller hands and/or like to look at their screens a little less.
-For the purposes of this review, I am ignoring the smaller S9, because the S9+ has the same features, but also has a dual lens camera, a thing that Apple, and now, Samsung, are very into.
+There are actually two models: a larger 6.2-inch Galaxy S9+ for people who like to take pictures and/or look at their screens, and a smaller 5.8-inch Galaxy S9, for people who have smaller hands and/or like to look at their screens a little less.
+For the purposes of this review, I am ignoring the smaller S9, because the S9+ has the same features but also has a dual-lens camera, a thing that Apple and now Samsung are very into.

-The real — and only — reason anyone should consider the S9+ is for its rear dual lens camera.
-Instead of having a traditional one lens camera, like the smaller S9 (womp), the S9+ has two lenses, one of which is a zoom lens.
-Frankly, this extra lens is the S9+’s killer feature, and the only thing that really justifies an S9+’s purchase.
+The real — and only — reason anyone should consider the S9+ is for its rear dual-lens camera.
+Instead of having a traditional one-lens camera, like the smaller S9 (womp), the S9+ has two lenses, one of which is a zoom lens.
+Frankly, this extra lens is the S9+’s killer feature and the only thing that really justifies an S9+’s purchase.

-The wide angle lens is for wide (duh) shots, like group photos or casually-chillen-at-the-edge-of-an-infinity-pool-with-my-back-to-the-camera snaps.
+The wide-angle lens is for wide (duh) shots, like group photos or casually-chillen-at-the-edge-of-an-infinity-pool-with-my-back-to-the-camera snaps.
 The other, a telephoto lens, is for photos that are zoomed in, like so:

 Having a telephoto lens is VERY USEFUL, and not just for capturing good doggos from far away as they wait for their humans.

 When you use digital zoom, an image loses resolution as you zoom.
 But when you use optical zoom, which the telephoto lens offers, you can maintain the image’s high resolution.
 Maintaining the resolution is important for when you want to crop a photo or blow the image up, poster-size, for your wall.
-Who wouldn’t want a poster of this pup!
+Who wouldn’t want a poster of this pup?!

 Of course, the S9+ is not the first phone with a dual lens.
 The iPhone 8 Plus, iPhone X, the LG V30, the Essential phone, and the Samsung Note 8 all have cameras with two lenses, too.
-But the S9+ is the first Galaxy phone to have a dual lens — and there are like a gajillion million people who use Galaxy phones.
+But the S9+ is the first Galaxy phone to have a dual lens — and there are, like, a gajillion million people who use Galaxy phones.
 So this development is exciting for those people.

 Having a telephoto lens is great for birders, too.
-You can zoom in on faraway airborne creatures, and use those photos to prove to your partner that the thing you saw really was an albatross.
+You can zoom in on faraway airborne creatures and use those photos to prove to your partner that the thing you saw really was an albatross.
 Going to go out on a limb here: The Samsung Galaxy S9+ might be *the* phone for birders.

 The zoom lens is not just good for zooming.
 Through its two new lenses, the Galaxy S9+ can also understand distance.
 In other words, it knows what’s in the background, and what’s in the foreground, and can then blur out the background, creating a pro photography effect.
-Apple and Google call it Portrait Mode (Google’s Pixel doesn’t have two lenses, and instead relies on AI to create the effect).
+Apple and Google call it Portrait Mode.
+(Google’s Pixel doesn’t have two lenses, and instead relies on AI to create the effect.)
 Samsung calls it Live Focus.

 Here’s another doggo, Daphne, brought to you by Live Focus: